 Regardless of its purpose, a contract must contain certain essential elements to be legally binding.
 As we have already discussed, there must be an offer, acceptance, consideration, and legitimate intent.
-Apart from all these factors, the parties entering the contract must also uphold specific standards.
+Apart from all these factors, the parties entering the contract must also uphold specific standards or they may end with a null agreement.

 The contract law in most countries expects certain qualities from the parties to an agreement.
 Sounds unfair?
 Well, it’s not as dire as it sounds.
 Contractual capacity is a pretty simple concept to comprehend and follow.
-To help you along the way, here are all the boxes you have to tick in regard to legal capacity while forming contractual relationships.
+To help you along the way, here are all the boxes you have to tick regarding legal capacity while forming contractual relationships.

 Contractual capacity is the legal ability of an individual or entity to enter into a binding contract.
 All the parties involved must possess the requisite capacity to understand the terms and implications of the agreement to guarantee its enforcement.
 Without this capacity, a contract may be deemed void or voidable.